stolksdorf/pico-flux/README.md

 <UserInfoSmart userId={'abc123'} hidden={false} />
 ```

 In this example the `UserInfoSmart` component will re-render if the User contract changes, if the location form the store changes, or if any of the passed in props (such as `hidden`) change.
+Also `UserInfo` can now be written in a very straight forward way, assuming it will just get the user object as a prop.